 How Should I Sleep After Botox?

-So as at least four – but ideally six – hours have passed between your jabs and your bedtime you shouldn’t have any problems sleeping normally after Botox.
+If at least four – but ideally six – hours have passed between your jabs and your bedtime you shouldn’t have any problems sleeping normally after Botox.

 ‘It’s a myth that you have to sleep upright in the nights after having Botox,’ says Dr David Jack who practices in London’s Harley Street.